deprecated-packages/Security/README.md

 }
 ```

-### Then we create listener, that will check user is logged and with 'admin' role.
+### Firewall Listener

-Otherwise redirect.
+It will ensure that user is logged in and has 'admin' role, otherwise redirect.

 ```php
 use Nette\Application\AbortException;